What is the name of the form of government? Form of government

 Signs of a presidential republic:

-- the president is elected by popular vote and is thus independent of parliament;
+– the president is elected through popular elections and is thus independent of parliament;

 – the government is responsible to the president and acts during the presidential term;